AnasElansari/SOC-automation/README.md

 # SOC-automation
 Project: Design and Implementation of an Automated SOC System for Threat Intelligence, Log Analysis, and Incident Response
-Author: Anas Elansari
+</br> Author: Anas El Ansari
-This is a practical documentation of a SOC setup using TheHive, Cortex, and ELK
+</br> This is a practical documentation of a SOC setup using TheHive, Cortex, and ELK